Aniket-Kajal/Gym-Website/README.md

 and showed it to him and when he approved of it,I started designing the website and with him as the customer, I took more details from him during the making and made minor changes he wanted.

-Such a way, I was able to experience how it is the web developers in real life work somehow.
+Such a way, I was able to experience how it is some web developers in real life work .